Twelve years ago, on March 30, 2010, the Affordable Care Act (ACA), also known as ObamaCare, became law.

 C. The ACA caused health insurance plans to narrow their networks, in other words, to restrict which hospitals and providers were available to people with ACA coverage.

 A. LIE!
 While the ACA did dramatically increase the number of people with health coverage, it primarily did so by expanding the Medicaid program.
-A new paper from the Galen Institute makes this abundantly clear.
+A paper from the Galen Institute makes this abundantly clear.
 Here are a few facts from the paper:

 - The Congressional Budget Office overestimated the number of people who would enroll in private ACA coverage by about 17 million.